All Episodes

 But when I hear Michelle Obama speak similar words, what I hear is a liberal trying to sound as much like a conservative as possible while trying to seek a nomination.

-This is you're exactly right, and it's something that I have have observed my entire time as an adult in politics, and that's the realization that liberals cannot win elections promising to do what they really are gonna do.
+And that's the realization that liberals cannot win elections promising to do what they really are going to do.

 They can't win by being who they are.

-They have to try to adopt philosophies and agendas and policies that represent mainstream American thought, and then they get elected and they start in on that agenda that has nothing to do with what they campaigned on.
+And then they get elected and they start in on that agenda that has nothing to do with what they campaigned on.

 Sadly, they never get penalized for it.

-The Republicans, they run around and they campaign on things and they never do them, and they get savaged for it.
+The Republicans, they run around and they campaign on things and they never do them.

 They do worse.

-But there's a folks, there's a reality we have to we have to face uh out there, and it is that there's a sizable percentage of this country that does not see it the way you see it, Chris.
+And it is that there's a sizable percentage of this country that does not see it the way you see it, Chris.

 A lot of us do.

-You hear Michelle Obama talking about the American dream and hard work, and we we suspect that she really snickers at it in private.
+You hear Michelle Obama talking about the American dream and hard work, and we suspect that she really snickers at it in private.

-We think she probably really resents it because she doesn't think there's a level playing field out there, so all this bits of hard work taking me where you want to go probably doesn't apply.
+We think she probably really resents it because she doesn't think there's a level playing field out there.

 America's never been fair.